fagirton/DevilSurvivor-likeWp/README.md

 #### supernova fat Copyright Sven Stuber - www.superlooper.de
 #### Devil Survivor anf Devil Survivor Overclocked logo are copyrighted by Atlus and used here for a non-commercial fan project.

-## Wallpaper Engine branch with specific JS changes is avaliable.
+## Wallpaper Engine branch with specific JS changes is avaliable and published.
-But it doesn't have all the options yet.
+It's released on Steam Workshop [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3311886420)